hyperlambda/hyperlambda.github.io/posts/2016-03-06-eventflow-even-more-succinct-now.md

 toc: no
 ---

 [Last time](/posts/eventflow-more-complex-example/) in the eventflow series we've seen how to define a bit more complex example.
-However, the example, while being functionally correct, has started to show that systems, defined in the original eventflow logic, can still seem more complex than they should be.
+However, the example, while being functionally correct, has started to show that systems can still seem more complex than they should be.
 This time, we'll see a new addition to the eventflow - a custom DSL, that makes defining an aggregate a breeze!

 The whole doors example described in the earlier post can be rewritten as: